nautobot/nautobot-app-golden-config/docs/FAQ.md

 _Why does the compliance section scroll so much?_

 The real estate optimizations is not the best for the configuration compliance overview right now.
 Users are suggested to review the best practices described in the configuration compliance section.
-Over time, the hope is to optimize this
+Over time, the hope is to optimize this.

+_Why can't I get access to the name key when generating configuration?_

+All data created by GraphQL is unpacked with the `**data` operator.
+There is a namespace issue with Nornir using name as a keyword as well.
+The recommended approach is to use GraphQL aliasing.
+An example would be `hostname: name` or `inventory_hostname: name` to workaround this issue.